Scalar relative differential invariants: Localization and finite generation of relative invariants

 Similarly to Section \ref{sect:weights} we definte the $\g$-equivariant class group of an equation $\E$ by the same formula \eqref{DivCl}, denote it $\op{Cl}_\g(\E)$ and note that it has the same interpretation as the weight space

 The following is therefore a reformulation of the second claim in Corollary \ref{CorTh8}.
-The order can be infinity or the GLT-order $\ell$ as in that corollary. \begin{cor} The group $\op{Cl}_\g(\E)$ is a lattice of finite rank in $\op{Pic}_{\g^{(\infty)}}(\E^\infty)$. \end{cor}
+The order can be infinity or the GLT-order $\ell$ as in that corollary. \begin{cor} The group $\op{Cl}_\g(\E)$ is a discrete subgroup of finite rank in $\op{Pic}_{\g^{(\infty)}}(\E^\infty)$. \end{cor}

 Finite generation of the group $\op{Cl}_\g(\E)$ is a weaker property than finite generation of $\RelInvRat$ or $\RelInv$.
 Clearly $\RelInvRat^\times$ is not finitely generated as a group, but $\RelInvRat$ is finitely generated as a differential $\AbsInv$-algebra by Theorem \ref{th:reldiff}.
 The finite generation of $\RelInv$ is more subtle as seen in Proposition \ref{prop:equiaff}.
 The remainder of this section will be devoted to that topic.